ETran426/ECS-161-SQ2024---VSCode-Snippets-Presentation-/README.md

 Now you can use the provided snippets by typing their trigger words in a Python file and pressing `Tab` to expand them.

-## Some Helpful Tools to Create Snippets
+## A Helpful Tool to Create Snippets
 - [Web Snippet Generator Created by Pawel Grzybek](https://snippet-generator.app/?description=&tabtrigger=&snippet=&mode=vscode)

 ## Sources